grahampcharles/VSCode-todotools/README.md

 ## Features

+** Thoughts **:
+The copy-to-Today could be optional; could also copy in place to the same project

 **Copy Daily Tasks to Today**
 : This task will copy any tasks in a "Daily" section into a "Today" section, unless they are already there.
 This allows you to create daily tasks (e.g. "Feed the cat") without having to re-type them,